luciotato/LiteScript/devel/source-v0.6/Producer_js.lite.md

 The `producer` module extends Grammar classes, adding a `produce()` method to generate target code for the node.

-The comp1iler calls the `.produce()` method of the root 'Module' node in order to return the compiled code for the entire tree.
+The compiler calls the `.produce()` method of the root 'Module' node in order to return the compiled code for the entire tree.

 We extend the Grammar classes, so this module require the `Grammar` module.